IBM/ansible-automation-for-lmt/README.md

 1. Clone or download the Github repository.

+1. Update your existing inventory.
+   - Define `lmt_server` host connection settings.
-1. Review the default LMT settings (prefixed with `lmt_`) and if needed customize them to fit your environment.
+   - Review the default LMT settings (prefixed with `lmt_`) and if needed customize them to fit your environment.

+   LMT settings are described above.

 1. Schedule to run `lmt_disconnected_scans_collector.yml` playbook everyday.

+>**Note:** The playbook is configured to target all machines (it uses the default `all` group).

 ___